 The Panel further testified that it had discussions with Company personnel that dealt with how well the Company's projected firm demand requirements aligned with the available capacity over the next five years.
-The Panel stated that the Public Staff also performed independent calculations utilizing the Company's assumptions, and it appeared that the Company has adequate capacity to meet firm demand for the next five years.
+The Panel stated that the Energy Division also performed independent calculations utilizing the Company's assumptions, and it appeared that the Company has adequate capacity to meet firm demand for the next five years.
 The calculations are based on the Company's assumptions of maintaining a design day temperature of 8.69° Fahrenheit, 65° Fahrenheit heating degree day (HDD) standard, incorporation of a five percent reserve margin, and other extraneous planning conditions listed in detail in Company witness Patton's direct testimony in this case.

-Public Staff witness Metz stated that the Company had addressed the Public Staff's concerns related to the Company's design day demand requirements as raised by Public Staff witness Gilbert in Piedmont's previous annual review of gas costs proceeding, Docket No. G-9, Sub 771.
+Public Staff witness Metz stated that the Company had addressed the Public Staff's concerns related to the Company's Design Day Demand requirements as raised by Public Staff witness Gilbert in Piedmont's previous annual review of gas costs proceeding, Docket No. G-9, Sub 771.

 Public Staff witness Metz testified that the Public Staff is requesting further refinements to the Company's design day demand methodology at this time.
-Witness Metz stated that system planning is dynamic and that it is common to continuously review and modify system inputs for utility planning.
+He stated that system planning is dynamic and that it is common to continuously review and modify system inputs for utility planning.

-Public Staff witness Metz brought five items of note to the Commission's attention.
-He first discussed three items he considered of moderate importance:
+Mr. Metz stated that there are three items of moderate importance and two items of lesser importance that he would like to bring to the Commission's attention.
+He first discussed the three items of moderate importance:

-(1) Firm Sales (FS) customers are assigned total system Lost and Unaccounted For (LAUF) gas.
-From a modeling and regression analysis perspective, this methodology inappropriately overstates FS customer demand for planning purposes.

-(2) Minor inconsistencies are introduced by applying design day temperature averages to system-metered data on different time intervals.
+- (1) FS customers are assigned total system Lost and Unaccounted For (LAUF) gas.
+From a modeling and regression perspective, this methodology inappropriately overstates FS customer demand for planning purposes. - (2) Minor inconsistencies are introduced by applying design day temperature averages to system-metered data on different time intervals.
 A component of the design day regression is to find the correlation between system usage and temperature; therefore, any temperature data should be from the same time series (9 a.m. to 9 a.m.
-Central Clock Time, per NAESB "Gas Day") as the metered usage data.

-(3) The Company uses five years of historical information (system usage and HDDs) to find a correlation between usage and weather.
+Central Clock Time, per NAESB "Gas Day") as the metered usage data. - (3) The Company uses five years of historical information (system usage and HDDs) to find a correlation between usage and weather.
 Over the last five years, Piedmont's total number of customers, as well as total demand, have increased.
 System usage should be appropriately adjusted to account for customer growth in order to correctly account for current system usage and forecast for future planning.

-Public Staff witness Metz next discussed two items he considered to be of lesser importance that involve the evaluation of non-linear regression and accounting of weekend data.
+Public Staff witness Metz next discussed the two items of lesser importance that involve the evaluation of non-linear regression and accounting of weekend data.
 He explained that non-linear regression could help account for how different users of the system react differently to cold temperatures.
-He added that typically there are only a few "extreme" or colder than normal events in any five-year historic period, and non-linear regression would account for these infrequent, extreme, "tail-end" occurrences.
-In addition, he stated that based on his review, system demand for weekends is different from weekdays, so the inclusion of weekend data (low usage) during an extreme, cold weather event may understate system-planning demand.
+He added, that typically, there are only a few "extreme" or colder than normal events in any five-year historic period, and non-linear regression would account for these infrequent, extreme, "tail-end" occurrences.
+In addition, he stated that based on his review, system demand for weekends is different from weekdays so the inclusion of weekend data (low usage) during an extreme, cold weather event may understate system-planning demand.

-Public Staff witness Metz testified that the refinements he recommends are not an indication that the Company has incorrectly performed future resource planning, but rather, they are an incremental step to fine tune the design day study and reduce embedded statistical error.
+Mr. Metz testified that the refinements he recommends are not an indication that the Company has incorrectly performed future resource planning, but rather, they are an incremental step to fine tune the design day study and reduce embedded statistical error.